hannahburns/Document-Similarity-Application/README.md

 ## Getting Started

-To run the application, follow the steps below:

-1. Clone the `hw2041-f20` repository and navigate to the `hw3` directory.

-2. Compile the application using the following command:
+To run the application, compile the application using the following command:

    ```
    ocamlopt -o findsim fTools.ml similar.ml findsim.ml